Alema-em/BrandkitAI/README.md

-# BrandForge AI
+# BrandKit AI

-BrandForge AI turns a short business idea into a structured brand identity — colors, typography, logo concept, website mockup, moodboard, and social copy — powered by a local LLM through Ollama.
+BrandKit AI turns a short business idea into a structured brand identity — colors, typography, logo concept, website mockup, moodboard and social copy — powered by a local LLM through Ollama.

 The primary experience is a single-page web app (`frontend/web/`) served by Flask.
 An optional Streamlit dashboard is included for development and demos.